ExplicITConsulting/set-outlooksignatures.com/quickstart.en.md

 ## Start customizing {#customize}
-When everything runs fine with default settings, you have a robust starting point for your own customizations.
+Congratulations, you now have a robust starting point for your own customizations!

-You can now configure Set-OutlookSignatures to your own needs.
-For example:
+Some examples:
 - Create a folder with your own template and signature configuration files.
   It is a good idea to begin by copying the folder '.\sample templates' and modifying it's contents.
   Make sure to tell Set-OutlookSignatures where to find your custom configuration by adding the parameters 'SignatureTemplatePath', 'SignatureIniFile', 'OOFTemplatePath' and 'OOFIniFile'.